BestTimesToVisit.com Logo

 KTEL Buses

-The primary public bus network on Kos, KTEL buses connect the main town with popular villages and beaches across the island.
-They are a reliable and cost-effective way to explore beyond the immediate vicinity of Kos Town.
+The primary public bus network on Kos, KTEL buses connect the main town with popular beaches, villages, and the airport.
+They are a reliable and cost-effective way to explore the island beyond the immediate vicinity of Kos Town.

 Tip:Purchase tickets directly from the bus driver or at the KTEL station in Kos Town.
-Schedules can be found online or at the station, but be aware that summer schedules might differ slightly.
-Don't expect them to be perfectly punctual, especially during peak season; allow a buffer for connections.
-Always have small change ready for the driver.
+Schedules can be found online or at the station, but always double-check, especially for less frequent routes.
+Don't expect Wi-Fi on board, and be prepared for a more local experience – punctuality can sometimes be flexible, so factor in buffer time.

 Rental Scooters/Motorbikes